IlyaShelestov/AnimalsApp/README.md

 After completing these steps, you will land on the **Home Page**.

 To view the project, navigate to the *"Weather"/"Cats"* tabs, or visit **localhost:3000/weather** / **localhost:3000/cats**.

-## Additional Information

-This web project is designed using **Bootstrap** for a responsive and user-friendly layout.
-It comprises three main sections: the **"Home"** page providing an overview of the project, the **"Cats"** page featuring two APIs for generating random cat photos and facts, and the **"Weather"** page where users can retrieve weather information for any city using the OpenWeatherAPI.

-The application utilizes three APIs: **OpenWeatherMap** for weather data, **TheCatAPI** for random cat photos, and **meowfacts** for interesting cat facts.
-These APIs are integrated to enhance the user experience by providing dynamic content.

-The backend is built with **Express**, and **EJS** is used for templating, ensuring efficient server-side rendering and a seamless interaction for users.